fluencelabs/registry/example/README.md

 As service providers we would like all our echo services to be discoverable without specifying particular peer and service ids, in order to achieve that we should use Registry to **advertise** our services.

-Firstly, we need to create a **resource.** A resource represents a group of service providers and has a corresponding resource id for its discovery.
-Secondly, we need to register the service providers on this resource id.
+Firstly, we need to create a **resource.** A resource represents a group of services and has a corresponding resource id for its discovery.
+Secondly, we need to register the service records on this resource id.
 So the echo services can be discovered and resolved by the resource id only.

 1. The following [code](src/aqua/main.aqua#L24) registers resource with label `echo`: